SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Thank you.
 Our next question is from the line of Rajkumar Vaidyanathan from RK Invest.
 Please go ahead.

-Thanks for the opportunity.
 Sir, just a couple of questions.
-First one is on the ROA guidance of 4 to 4 and half that you mentioned.
-That is the annualized ROA we are looking at for FY27.
-Or it’s going to be more an exit ROE.
+First one is on the ROA guidance of 4% to 4.5% that you mentioned.
+That is the annualized ROA we are looking at for FY27, or it’s going to be more an exit ROA?

 Ganesh Narayanan

-Yeah.
-Sir, but you had already done 3.8 in current quarter.
-So your guidance looks very conservative given that you know you will not be having a significant credit cost go forward.
-So it’s a conservative number or you want to kind of grow your volume rather than the roe.
-So we absorbed like that.
-What like what Neelage answered we want.
-Am I audible?
+Yes.
+Sir, but you had already done 3.8% in current quarter.
+So your guidance looks very conservative given that you will not be having a significant credit cost going forward.
+So is it fair to assume that it’s a conservative number?
+Or you want to kind of grow your volume rather than the ROA in the absolute–

 Yeah.